jonhoo/hasmail/README.md

 # Introduction #

-Simple tray icon for detecting new email on IMAP servers using IDLE for instant notifications.

-Gives you a system tray icon showing whether you have new messages on any of the configured IMAP accounts.
-When run, it will open connections to all IMAP servers specified in the configuration file (details below) and set up an IDLE connection to get immediately notified of changes on the server.

-The system tray icon switches between three main icons:

- - an empty document, signifying no new emails
- - a single document, signifying a single new email across all accounts
- - a pile of documents, signifying multiple new emails across all accounts
+Using mutt (or pine), but annoyed that it doesn't give you any notifications when you've received new emails? hasmail is a simple tray application that detects new emails on IMAP servers using IDLE (push rather than pull).
+When it detects unseen messages, it shows a OSD style notification and changes the tray icon to indicate that you have new mail.

-When hovering the mouse over the tray icon, a tooltip will be shown which displays the number of new messages for each configured account.
+When hovering the mouse over the tray icon, hasmail shows which of the configured accounts have unseen messages.
 Clicking the icon executes a user-defined command.

-Upon receiving new messages, an OSD notification will be displayed showing the subject lines of any new messages.

 # Configuration #